I know this is just a small thing to write a post about, however it has helped us make the chore of laundry a little easier and it might help you too.

 I don’t imagine this needs much explaining but here are the basics : pass your needle through the back neck seam of your shirt or inside cuff of your socks, so it only catches one layer (so the thread won’t be seen from the other side).
 Pull through, leaving a thread tail of about an inch and a half (enough so it’s easy to tie a knot).
 You can pass the needle through the fabric again, as seen in the picture, or not.
 Tie a tight knot and clip the ends.

 The system has worked out really well for us, so I thought I’d share it with you.
 We are a small household of two and we used to have plenty of clean-clothing-ownership to figure out, so I can imagine the mix-ups that go on in the laundry piles of larger families.
-In these cases each could be assigned their own colour and sorting clothes will become a breeze.
+In these cases each person could be assigned their own colour and sorting clothes will become a breeze.

 Thanks for visiting my blog,